highamm/datascience234/docs/12-stringr.md

 1. Look at the remaining words.
 Do any of them look like stop words that were missed with the stop words from the `tidytext` package?
 Create a tibble with a few of the remaining stop words (like `ooh`, `gotta`, `ya`, `uh`, and `yeah`) not picked up by the `tidytext` package, and use a join function to drop these words from the data set.

-2. With the new data set, construct a point plot or a bar plot that shows the 20 most common words Beyonce uses, as well as the number of times each word is used.
+2. With the new data set, construct a lollipop plot or a bar plot that shows the 20 most common words Beyonce uses, as well as the number of times each word is used.

 3. Use the `wordcloud()` function in the `wordcloud` library and the code below to make a wordcloud of Beyonce's words.